Catel/Catel.Docs/src/vnext/reference/Catel.Core/Catel/Configuration/ConfigurationService.md

 [IConfigurationService](/Catel.Core\Catel\Configuration\IConfigurationService.md)

-Configuration service implementation that allows customization how configuration values are being used inside an application.This default implementation writes to the
+Configuration service implementation that allows customization how configuration values are being used inside an application.
+This default implementation writes to the